 Here’s an easy recipe for vegan Spanish omelette (tortilla española) that’s perfect for breakfast or brunch, though you can enjoy it for any meal of the day.

-This delicious veganized take on a classic egg dish was created by Mitch and Justine of Broke Bank Vegan, coming to us from their adopted home of Mexico.
+This deliciously veganized take on a classic egg dish was created by Mitch and Justine of Broke Bank Vegan, coming to us from their adopted home of Mexico.
 Here’s what they have to say:

 We are feeling seriously inspired by all of the incredible foods we see on a daily basis in Mexico.
 It’s been so fun creating our vegan take on it all!
 This plant-based version of a classic Spanish and Mexican meal is a real winner.

 Originally created in Spain (hence the name), these omelettes actually go by a few titles like “tortilla Española” or “Spanish tortilla.”
 They’re often confused with frittatas (Italian-style omelettes), and misunderstood as to how they differ from a regular omelette.

 What makes a Spanish omelette different from the variety you’re probably used to is the “deep dish” style.
 There’s always sliced potatoes involved and, most of the time, onion.
 Our version is extra special because those of you who don’t eat eggs get to enjoy this delicious, nutrient-dense breakfast.

 Instead of eggs, we use chickpea flour and black salt to create an “eggy” flavor and consistency (more on that below).
 Are you ready for this savory breakfast that’s vegan, gluten-free, easy, and cheap?
 It’s perfect for meal prep, and tastes so good you’ll want to eat it all in one sitting (don’t do that).